rafaeltmbr/Stopwatch/docs/markdown/ARCHITECTURE.md

   reset():
   ...

+  addListener(listener: TimerListener):
+  ...

+  removeListener(listener: TimerListener):
+  ...
 ```

 #### 3.1.4.
 Data
-The Core Data layer comprises components that Use Cases utilize for updating application state or accessing external data sources.
+The Core Data layer comprises components that [Use Cases](#312-use-cases) utilize for updating application state or accessing external data sources.
 These components provide an abstraction layer, allowing Use Cases to interact with data without being tightly coupled to specific implementation details.

 #### 3.1.4.1.
 Repositories
-Repositories abstract data access for Use Cases, enabling local data persistence and potential integration with external Data Sources.
+Repositories abstract data access for [Use Cases](#312-use-cases), enabling local data persistence and potential integration with external [Data Sources](#3222-data-sources).
 They provide a well-defined interface, allowing Use Cases to interact with data without depending on specific implementation details.
 This abstraction promotes flexibility and maintainability by decoupling the business logic from the underlying data storage mechanisms.

 The following code snippet demonstrates a potential implementation of a Repository for a weather application.
 This implementation retrieves weather information from two sources: a remote server and a local cache.
 If the remote server fails to provide predictions (e.g., due to network connectivity issues), the repository falls back to the local cache, providing the most recent predictions available for the specified date.
 This strategy ensures data availability even in offline scenarios, enhancing the application's resilience.

 ```
+import WeatherPredictions from core/entities/WeatherPredictions import LocalWeatherDataSourcePort from core/data/data_sources/LocalWeatherDataSourcePort import RemoteWeatherDataSourcePort from core/data/data_sources/RemoteWeatherDataSourcePort

 class WeatherRepository:
-  cache: LocalWeatherDataSource
+  cache: LocalWeatherDataSourcePort
-  server: RemoteWeatherDataSource
+  server: RemoteWeatherDataSourcePort

-  getPredictionsForToday():
+  getPredictionsForToday() -> WeatherPredictions:
     today = Date()

     try: